HorizenOfficial/nodetracker/README.md

    1. Run: node -v

    - Suggested version is 8.9.x since it will have long term support.
-   To change run: sudo n stable
+   To change run:
+      * sudo n stable

    #### Update secnodetracker

   1. Change to the secnodetracker folder and update the tracker application.
     This may be '~/zencash/secnodetracker' if the install guides were followed.
     Run the following commands:
       * git fetch origin
       * git checkout master
       * git pull

+    If git complains about overwritting a file use: git checkout -- filename Then run the above commands again

+  2. Run setup (this will refresh the list of servers) in the scenodetracker folder.
+     You should be able to accept all the previous values.
+      * node setup

   2. Stop the tracker application and restart it
       * Ctrl-c